 - Currently serve as the executive director (or equivalent) or the head of a major department within an arts or cultural organization in a paid, permanent capacity.
 While the program is equally impactful for leaders working in large and small organizations, the applicant’s organization must have a minimum of three full-time staff members, five years of consistent programming history, and an operating budget of at least the equivalent of $250,000 USD/€220,000 EUR;

-- Have an excellent command of business English, orally and written
+- Have an excellent command of business English, orally and written; and

-- Air and ground transportation between Washington, D.C. and their country of residence
+- Air and ground transportation between Washington, D.C. and their state or country of residence

 - Lodging during the Fellowship